pcjunger/academic-website/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Main research areas"
+title = "Main research areas & skills" subtitle = "Constantly learning and curiously looking for anwers on:"
-subtitle = ""

 # Showcase personal skills or business features.
 #